-About a year ago the French singer Jain was quoted in France as saying the follow-up to her excellent debut album Zanaka would be released at the end of 2017 or in the new year.
+Some time in 2017 the French singer Jain was quoted in France as saying the follow-up to her excellent debut album Zanaka would be released at the end of that year or in new year 2018.

-Knowing that we had lived in the UAE at about the same time, I offered to write about her for The National, Abu Dhabi.
+Knowing that we - Jain and I - had lived in the UAE at about the same time, I offered to write about her for The National, Abu Dhabi.
 So began a laborious process involving a stream of approaches to the Paris and London offices of Jain’s record company, Sony.

 But finally, my efforts paid off and a phone interview was fixed.
 Release of the second album, Souldier, was delayed - it hits the shops on Friday - and my article was published as the cover feature of The National’s arts section last Sunday.
 My thanks to Elodie, Dylan, Quentin and others at Sony ...

 I like Jain, if not quite as much as does my nine-year-old granddaughter, Maya, who may even be her biggest British fan.

 This - admired by a granddad and a small child - may not fit the image Jain seeks to cultivate; she has already ditched the pretty black dress with Peter Pan collar that she always wore on stage, in favour of a more power girl blue jump suit.

 And she told France's top Sunday newspaper, Le Journal du Dimanche, that she was fed up with the thought that anyone who seemed nice and smiled a lot was not to be taken seriously.
 The National piece can be seen at this link.
 It was based on the following interview ....